25 Weird and Interesting Facts about Japan

 8. You’re allowed to take naps on the job

-If I didn’t already have the best job, this fact about Japan might be enough to make me looking into a teaching job in Japan.
+If I didn’t already have the best job, this fact about Japan might be enough to make me look into a teaching job in Japan.

 9. They eat KFC for Christmas dinner